jongminkimlab/Protocol/Fly_MaleFertilityAssay.md

 3. For valid vials, remove all parents from the vial on Day 5 (discard or save as needed).

 **Why this QC rule?**
-- Missing/dead parents can strongly confound progeny counts (reduced egg-laying, remating failure, stress effects).
+- Missing/dead parents can strongly confound progeny counts (dead male cannot be fertile!, reduced the number of egg-laying females).

 ---